Forschungskooperationen

 Local contact: Prof. Dr. Eva Grebel (ZAH/ARI)

-The origin of the Milky Way and fundamental issues connected with galaxy evolution are the focus of the Collaborative Research Center 881 "The Milky Way System" at Heidelberg University.
-The SFB 881 is supported by the German Research Foundation (first funding period: 2011 - 2014, second funding period: 2015 - 2018, third funding period: 2019 - 2022).
-Its research work revolves around our own galaxy, the Milky Way.
-Scientists involved in the SFB investigate the origins and evolution of the Milky Way and its surroundings in order to clarify fundamental principles of galaxy formation.
-Other goals of the research work done by SFB 881 include to test the predictions of cosmological models on galaxy formation, to explore the assembly history of our Milky Way, to constrain the role of accretion, to investigate the small-scale distribution of dark matter, to study modes of star formation in different Galactic components from molecular clouds to star clusters and field stars, and to trace our Galaxy's star formation history, chemical evolution, and dynamical history across cosmic time.
-Gaia data play a key role in SFB 881.
-The SFB's spokesperson is Eva Grebel.
+The origin of the Milky Way and fundamental issues connected with galaxy evolution were the focus of the Collaborative Research Center 881 "The Milky Way System" at Heidelberg University.
+The SFB 881 was supported by the German Research Foundation (first funding period: 2011 - 2014, second funding period: 2015 - 2018, third and final funding period: 2019 - 2022).
+Its research work revolved around our own galaxy, the Milky Way.
+Scientists involved in the SFB investigated the origins and evolution of the Milky Way and its surroundings in order to clarify fundamental principles of galaxy formation.
+Other goals of the research work done by SFB 881 included testing the predictions of cosmological models on galaxy formation, the exploration of the assembly history of our Milky Way, constraining the role of accretion, investigating the small-scale distribution of dark matter, the study of modes of star formation in different Galactic components from molecular clouds to star clusters and field stars, and tracing our Galaxy's star formation history, chemical evolution, and dynamical history across cosmic time.
+Gaia data played a key role in SFB 881.
+The SFB's spokesperson was Eva Grebel.

 STRUCTURES excellence cluster